leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Galactica: A Large Language Model for Science
 - CodeGeeX: A Pre-Trained Model for Code Generation with Multilingual Benchmarking on HumanEval-X
 - Pythia: A Suite for Analyzing Large Language Models Across Training and Scaling
+- GShard: Scaling Giant Models with Conditional Computation and Automatic Sharding